ananthakumaran/exunit.el/README.md

 <kbd>exunit-verify</kbd>                  | Run all the tests in the current buffer
 <kbd>exunit-verify-single</kbd>           | Run the test under the point
 <kbd>exunit-rerun</kbd>                   | Re-run the last test invocation
+<kbd>exunit-toggle-file-and-test</kbd>  | Toggle between a file and its tests in the current window
+<kbd>exunit-toggle-file-and-test-other-window</kbd> | Toggle between a file and its tests in other window

 ![screenshot](https://github.com/ananthakumaran/exunit.el/raw/master/screenshots/sample.png)